 It is unlawful for a licensee to:

-1. Accept an account unless it appears on the basis of a reasonable budget analysis, reduced to writing, that the debtor can reasonably meet the payments agreed upon by the licensee and the debtor and that the agreed upon payment is sufficient to pay the service charges to the licensee and the full amount of the proposed payments to creditors as agreed upon by the licensee and debtor.
+1. Accept an account unless it appears on the basis of a reasonable budget analysis, reduced to writing, that the debtor can reasonably meet the payments agreed on by the licensee and the debtor and that the agreed on payment is sufficient to pay the service charges to the licensee and the full amount of the proposed payments to creditors as agreed on by the licensee and debtor.
 The licensee shall retain the written budget analysis for at least three years after the termination of the contract in the files of the licensee.
-The licensee shall make the analysis available for inspection by the superintendent, except that such a budget analysis is not deemed unreasonable if facts which would prove it to be such were not furnished to the licensee by the debtor upon request.
+The licensee shall make the analysis available for inspection by the deputy director, except that such a budget analysis is not deemed unreasonable if facts that would prove it to be such were not furnished to the licensee by the debtor on request.

-2. Unless agreed upon by the debtor, attempt to alter any scheduled payment listed on the original application from the debtor to any figure other than the amount agreed upon by the debtor and creditors in those cases when a contractual installment exists.
-Acceptance of the proposed payment by the creditor shall not alter any rights the creditor has under his original contract with the debtor.
+2. Unless agreed on by the debtor, attempt to alter any scheduled payment listed on the original application from the debtor to any figure other than the amount agreed on by the debtor and creditors in those cases when a contractual installment exists.
+Acceptance of the proposed payment by the creditor shall not alter any rights the creditor has under the creditor's original contract with the debtor.

 3. Purchase from a creditor any obligation of a debtor.

 4. Operate as a collection agent and as a licensee as to the same debtor's account.